Free Independence and Unitary Design from Random Matrix Product Unitaries: Discussion

 \section{Discussion}

 In this work, we introduced and analytically studied the ensemble of \emph{random matrix product unitaries} (RMPUs) as a minimal and tractable model for probing the emergence of randomness encoded in local operators in quantum many-body systems.
 Namely, we investigated how well this ensemble produces observables which are \textit{freely independent} compared to another set of constant observables.
 This is a hallmark property of sufficiently large and random matrix ensembles.
-We analytically demonstrated that RMPUs with only polynomial bond dimension $\chi$ replicate Haar-random values of higher-point out-of-time-ordered correlators for local, finite trace observables, while in contrast, a volume-law is necessary to produce the Haar value of traceless observables for replicas $k\geq 3$.
+We analytically demonstrated that RMPUs with only polynomial bond dimension $\chi$ replicate Haar-random values of higher-point out-of-time-ordered correlators for local, finite trace observables, while in contrast, an exponentially large bond dimension is necessary to produce the Haar value of traceless observables for replicas $k\geq 3$.
 This marks an intriguingly sharp boundary between what features of random unitaries are ``easy'' and what are ``hard'' to reproduce.
 Our derivations relied on a large-$\chi$ analysis that goes beyond the local perturbative diagonal approximation for the Weingarten calculus, harnessing the random matrix theory toolbox of free probability.
-We further calculated the frame potential of the RMPU ensemble exactly to second order, verifying that it converges to the Haar value with deviations $\mc{O}(N \chi^{-2})$, widening the set of unitary design properties emerging already at only polynomial bond dimension.
-At the same time, from the result of Ref.~\cite{roberts2017chaos}, our frame potential result informed us about the average-case emergence of freeness for the RMPU ensemble: that typically, global and traceless observables are approximately free for polynomial bond dimension.
-Our results have broad implications and raise pressing questions across both many-body physics and quantum information.
+We further calculated the frame potential of the RMPU ensemble exactly to second order, verifying that it converges to the Haar value with deviations $\mc{O}(N \chi^{-2})$, widening the set of unitary design properties emerging already at polynomial bond dimension.
+At the same time, from the result of Ref.~\cite{roberts2017chaos}, our frame potential result informed us about the average-case emergence of freeness for the RMPU ensemble: that typically, global and traceless observables are approximately free for polynomial bond dimension. \\

+Our results have broad implications and raise pressing questions across both many-body physics and quantum information. \\